 Taking reference from MOE’s Baseline ICT Standard and New Media Literacies for primary schools, lessons are designed in spiral-upwards to progressively build the ICT capacity of our students.
 Each department has infused Baseline ICT skills into their curriculum so that students benefit from an ICT-enabled learning environment.
 The skills covered include:

-- Microsoft Office Skills (eg. Word, PowerPoint, Excel and Sway)
+- Microsoft Office Skills (eg. Word, PowerPoint and Excel)

-- Computational and Coding Skills (eg. Micro:bit, Scratch Junior)
+- Computational and Coding Skills (eg. Code for Fun, Micro:bit, Scratch)